richmahn/en_tn/2co/11/intro.md

 ##### The use of paradox #####

 This is a statement that seems absurd, that appears to contradict itself.
 A paradox occurs in this chapter: Paul boasts in his weakness.
-This is a counter-intuitive reaction to difficulties.
+Most people do not boast about being weak.

 ## Links: ##